shendude/playlist-preserver/README.md

 2)I don't see any playlists!

 *The app must pull info from the soundcloud server.
-Chances are the server is busy/down.*
+Chances are the server is busy.*

 3)Clicking 'Submit Playlist' dosen't do anything!